Luci07Devil/Leetcode_Practice/BinarySearch.md

 ###### Example 2:
     Input: nums = [1,2,1,3,5,6,4]
     Output: 5
-    Explanation: Your function can return either index number 1 where the peak element is 2, or index number 5 where the peak element is 6.
+    Explanation: Return either index 1 where the peak is 2 or index 5 where the peak is 6.

 ###### Constraints:
 * 1 <= nums.length <= 1000